ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Lightning axe, an axe that is wielded by the Maya rain deity Chaac and used to produce thunder and rain.
 (Maya mythology)

-#### Armor
+#### Armour
 #### Accessories

 Gem of Kukulkan, the Mayan god brought fire, earth, air, and water to the world.
-Kukulkan, though, only has the wind gem, and with it can control the air.
+Kukulkan, through, only has the wind gem, and with it can control the air.
 (Maya mythology)
 The Jem of Kukulkan - the Mayan Serpents Jem has the ability to control all elements.
-Like fire, wind, and ice, though the Serpent only has the wind jem.
+Like fire, wind, and ice, through the Serpent only has the wind jem.
 ##### Types:
 ###### Hat/Crown:
 - Crown (king) - (green) Crown of the Dammed.
 Magic + 25, -5 Charisma, control undead +1.